ghacks Technology News

 Before we go into detail on how to uninstall the add-on, we would like to take a moment to explain what Kaspersky URL Advisor actually does.

-From what we have gathered, the add-on checks websites against an online database, to inform the user and display an intermediary page if the target website is unsafe.
+From what we have gathered, the add-on checks websites against an online database to inform the user about its security rating and display an intermediary page if the target website is unsafe.

-Some Firefox users have experienced slow downs and higher than normal memory usage in the web browser after the add-on had been installed.
+Some Firefox users have experienced slow downs and higher than normal memory usage in the web browser after the add-on was added to it.

 Disabling the add-on in Firefox is sufficient in most cases.
-The add-on will not be loaded during Firefox startup and all the problems associated with it should be gone as well.
+The add-on will not be loaded during Firefox startup and all the problems associated with it are gone as well.

-Some users might prefer to remove it completely, as it does not make sense to have the Kaspersky URL Advisor add-on listed in the extensions of the browser if it is disabled and not used.
+Some users might prefer to remove it completely as it does not make sense to have the Kaspersky URL Advisor add-on listed in the extensions listing of the browser if it is disabled and not used.

 A Mozilla help page gives instructions on how to uninstall extensions manually in Firefox.
 It begins by suggesting to look in the profile folder to see if the extension is listed as a folder.
 Deleting the folder while the web browser is closed removes the add-on from the web browser.
 The Kaspersky add-on unfortunately is not listed there.

-The second tip listed in the guide suggests to look at global add-ons, that are installed in the Mozilla folder instead.
+The second tip listed in the guide suggests to check for global add-ons that are installed in the Mozilla folder instead.
 Windows users find the folder under Program Files usually, the path was C:\Program Files (x86)\Mozilla Firefox\extensions on our Windows 7 Pro 64-bit system.

 Deleting the folder will remove the add-on from Firefox, it won’t show up anymore in the Add-on Manager.
 And that’s how you uninstall Kaspersky URL Advisor from Firefox.
 Have you noticed other add-ons that are installed without your consent?